rybafish/rybafish.github.io/index.md

 * [Gantt KPIs](/customKPIgantt): whatever having start and stop times - can be put on the chart.

 ### Download
+No installation required, just unzip it wherever you are planning to use it.

 **Windows**

 [0.8 Plotva](https://github.com/rybafish/rybafish/releases/download/08/RybaFish_08Plotva.7z), 22.07.2021